The Tamaskan, meaning “mighty wolf” in Munsee, is an athletic and cuddly dog breed known as the Tamaskan Husky or the Tam.

 Size: How big are Tamaskans?

-Tamaskans are large dogs, with males standing as tall as 33 inches (84cm) and females 28 inches (68cm).
-Male Tams weigh between 66 and 95 lbs (30-43kgs) and females between 55 and 85 lbs (25-39kgs).
+Tamaskans are large dogs, with males standing as tall as 33 inches (84 cm) and weighing between 66 and 95 pounds (30 and 43 kg).

 Temperament: Are Tamaskan dogs good family pets?

-Taking care of your Tamaskan Dog
+Taking Care of Your Tamaskan Dog

-Tamskans’ thick double coats make them better off in moderate to cold weather.
+Their thick double coats make them better off in moderate to cold weather.

 Grooming: Are Tamaskan Dogs hypoallergenic?